 While your lab reports will be returned to you, you are NOT permitted to share them with anyone for any reason.
 If we find that you have shared your lab report with anyone, you will be reported to the Academic Integrity Coordinator, even if you have already completed the class.
-You are required to read, understand, and sign the "BIBC103 Integrity Policy" which governs the way the academic work in this class is completed.
+You are required to read, understand, and sign the "BIMM101 Integrity Policy" which governs the way the academic work in this class is completed.

 Professionalism: This portion of the course grade is intended to motivate students to consider the impact of their actions on their own learning and the learning of others in the course.
 Unprofessional interactions consume time yet have no meaningful benefits to you, your fellow students, and/or the teaching team.
-Analogously in the workplace, being unprofessional to your colleagues or supervisors will only discount you.
-When you are discounted, you will not be invited for new opportunities that you may or may not be aware of.
-Professionalism can be demonstrated through individually demonstrating meaningful participation in the course, maturity, and professionalism.
+Analogously in the workplace, being unprofessional to your colleagues or supervisors will only disadvantage you.
+Whether aware of it or not, it may lead to you being passed over for new opportunities.
+Professionalism can be demonstrated through meaningful participation in the course, maturity, courtesy, and integrity.